 PPC (Google Ads) vs. LSA (Google Screened): A Guide for Law Firms

+In the competitive legal market, law firms and lawyers need effective strategies to attract clients online.
 Two popular digital advertising options are Pay-Per-Click (PPC) advertising via Google Ads and Local Services Ads (LSA) through Google Screened.
 This article breaks down the differences between these platforms to help you and your firm make informed decisions about where to invest your marketing budget.

 What is PPC (Google Ads)?